 This is where a visual product roadmap application can be so helpful.
 With the Planning Board tool built into ProductPlan’s roadmap software, for example, before you begin building out your roadmap you can create a list of initiatives and work with stakeholders to score their priority levels according to factors you determine.
 When your strategic discussions and scoring are complete, you will have a logical, supported list of priorities for your roadmap.

-By using a tool such as the Planning Board in your product strategy’s early stages, you’ll have the ability, at any stage of your product’s development, to show the reasoning behind your prioritization decisions — complete with numbered scores — to a stakeholder who wants something included on the roadmap that’s off topic and therefore cannot make the cut.
+By using a tool such as the Planning Board in your product strategy’s early stages, you’ll have the ability, at any stage of your product’s development, to show the reasoning behind your prioritization decisions — complete with numbered scores — to a stakeholder who wants something included on the roadmap that’s off-topic and therefore cannot make the cut.

-This can both help to demonstrate to your colleague that you are being fully transparent, as well as put your “no” into context of the larger product-development picture.
+This can both help to demonstrate to your colleague that you are being fully transparent, as well as put your “no” into the context of the larger product-development picture.

 5. Try Not to Say “I” When You Say No

 Yes, as the product manager, you’re the person a stakeholder will come to with an idea or request for your product.
 But no, that doesn’t mean you’re making a personal decision when you turn down that request.
-In fact, if you’re spearheading your product’s development intelligently, the decisions you make will be based not on your personal feelings but rather on your expert understanding of your product, customer and market.
+In fact, if you’re spearheading your product’s development intelligently, the decisions you make will be based not on your personal feelings but rather on your expert understanding of your product, customer, and market.

 One powerful way to underscore this fact, and to give your internal and external stakeholders a better understanding of why you need to say no, is not to refer to yourself in the conversation at all.